instedd/surveda/docs/dev-setup-local.md

   app=Surveda  host=app.surveda.lvh.me
   ```

-  Make sure to configure each application with the same two redirect URIs (one
+  Make sure to configure each application with the same two redirect URIs (**one per line**):
-  per line).
-They must be on each application, because Surveda will create
-  access tokens for Verboice and Nuntium on their behalf:

   ```
   http://app.surveda.lvh.me/session/oauth_callback
   http://app.surveda.lvh.me/oauth_client/callback
   ```

+  **Important:** They must be set on each application, because Surveda will create access tokens for Verboice and Nuntium on their behalf.

 ### Install [Verboice](https://github.com/instedd/verboice)